Samuel Beckett research centre

 We value the role of the arts and humanities in wider society, and as well as publishing academic articles, chapters and books, group members regularly appear on radio programmes, feature in the press, and give public talks.

 The Creativity Theme in the Department of English Literature draws upon its research, practice, and teaching in poetry, poetics, and creative writing.
 It is focused around the multifarious activities of its three scholar poets, Peter Robinson, who founded Creative Writing at Reading in 2007, Conor Carville, who directs the current pathway and joint degree offering, and Steven Matthews.
-Kate Clanchy, who has published across many genres, and the novelist Shelley Harris have recently joined them, while John Scholar, Matthew Scott and Yasmine Shamma contribute to the theme's interests in aesthetic philosophy, poetic and cultural practice, and engagement with the other arts.
+The novelist Shelley Harris has recently joined them, while John Scholar, Matthew Scott and Yasmine Shamma contribute to the theme's interests in aesthetic philosophy, poetic and cultural practice, and engagement with the other arts.

 The theme supports the teaching of higher degrees and post-doctoral study and collaborates with the Centre for Book History and the Department's other themes.
 It has received awards from various funding bodies for its programme of research and publication.